Multiwinner Approval Rules as Apportionment Methods: Apportionment Via Multiwinner Election Rules

-In this section, we consider apportionment methods induced by OWA-based rules.
-Fix a weight sequence $w$ and let $\calR$ denote the $w$-based OWA rule.
+In this section, we consider apportionment methods induced by Thiele rules.
+Fix a weight sequence $w$ and let $\calR$ denote the rule $w$-Thiele.
 For every instance $(v,h)$ of the apportionment setting, $M_{\calR}(v,h)$ contains all seat distributions $x$ maximizing the total voter satisfaction $u(x)$, which is given by

 Here, $u_i^w(x) = \sum_{j=1}^{x_i} w_j$ denotes the satisfaction of a voter from party $P_i$.

 We let $\hat{u}(i,s)$ denote the marginal increase in $u(\cdot)$ when assigning the $s$-th seat to party $P_i$.
 Due to (\ref{eq:total}), we have $\hat{u}(i,s) = v_i w_s$.
 Taking away a seat from party $P_i$ and giving it to party $P_j$ results in a change of total voter satisfaction of